SHOTbyGUN/obs-debian-easycompile/README.md

 # obs-debian-easycompile
-3rd party script to make multiplatform obs by http://obsproject.com installation and building easy as possible.
+unofficial script to make multiplatform obs by http://obsproject.com installation and building easy as possible.

 # What does it do?